 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Promoting the operation of carbon trading floors
+Promoting the operation of carbon exchanges.

 Báo Đại biểu Nhân dânBáo Đại biểu Nhân dân06/11/2025

-Lack of transparent carbon pricing and market mechanisms
+Lack of transparent carbon pricing and market mechanisms.

 Delegate Ha Hong Hanh, Khanh Hoa delegation

-Delegate Ha Hong Hanh (Khanh Hoa) spoke
+Delegate Ha Hong Hanh (Khanh Hoa) delivered a speech.

-To promote the effective development of the carbon credit market, delegate Ha Hong Hanh proposed that the legal framework should be completed as soon as possible, especially the decrees on the operation of carbon trading floors.
-Regarding the allocation, purchase and sale of emission quotas, it is necessary to clearly define the responsibilities of each ministry, sector and locality in inventorying and certifying emission reductions.
+To promote the effective development of the carbon credit market, delegate Ha Hong Hanh proposed that the legal framework should be finalized as soon as possible, especially the decrees on the operation of the carbon exchange.
+Regarding the allocation, purchase, and sale of emission quotas, the responsibilities of each ministry, sector, and locality in inventorying and verifying emission reductions need to be clearly defined.

-Delegate Ha Hong Hanh noted that it is necessary to pay attention to and support businesses in their transformation.
-The State should have policies on training, green credit consultancy and tax incentives for pioneering businesses in reducing emissions, support costs and audits, and credit registration for small and medium-sized units...
+Representative Ha Hong Hanh noted that attention and support must be given to businesses undergoing transformation.
+The State should have policies to train, advise on green credit, and provide tax incentives for pioneering businesses in reducing emissions, support costs and audits, and assist with credit registration for small and medium-sized enterprises…

-Delegate Nguyen Thi Lan Anh proposed to promote and soon operate the national carbon trading floor, create a transparent platform, increase control over credit value and distribute benefits directly to the community.
-Pay attention to localities with large forest coverage rates to soon participate in the carbon market.
-Provide technical and financial support to help businesses, especially small and medium enterprises, participate in this market.
+Representative Nguyen Thi Lan Anh proposed that it is necessary to promote and expedite the operation of the national carbon exchange, creating a transparent platform, increasing control over the value of carbon credits, and distributing benefits directly to the community.
+Attention should be paid to localities with high forest cover rates to enable their early participation in the carbon market.
+Technical and financial support should be provided to help businesses, especially small and medium-sized enterprises, participate in this market.

 Source: https://daibieunhandan.vn/thuc-day-van-hanh-san-giao-dich-carbon-10394594.html